 To determine if multiplication should be used to solve a problem, have students look for the following signal words: product, times, tripled, doubled, each, per.
 For example:

 What is the product of seven and nine?
 What is seven times nine?
 What is seven tripled?
 What is nine doubled?
 Seven CDs cost nine dollars each.
 What is the total cost?
 You want to buy nine shirts.
 The cost is seven dollars per shirt.
 What is your total cost?

 Split, share, quotient and half all signal that the problem requires the use of division to solve.
 Some example problems include:

+Split 15 three ways.
 You have 15 apples and want to share them equally between yourself and two friends.
 How many apples will each person get?
 What is the quotient of 15 and three?
 What is half of 15?
 What is three out of 15?

 About the Author

 Stacy Zeiger began writing in 2000 for "Suburban News Publication" in Ohio and has expanded to teaching writing as an eighth grade English teacher.
 Zeiger completed creative writing course work at Miami University and holds a B.A. in English and a M.Ed. in secondary education from Ohio State.